 Collative Learning shows the Playgirl is from January 1978.
 If one is hoping to find what year the action of the movie is supposed to have taken place, 1978 might be a good guess.

 Two women carrying bags, though they are entering the lodge rather than exiting, call goodbye to Mr. Ullman and he remarks bye in return.
-No one bothers to say goodbye to Bill Watson, and when Jack says hello to him, Bill says nothing.
+No one bothers to say goodbye to Bill Watson.

 WOMEN ENTERING FROM THE MAIN DOOR AND CROSSING THROUGH LOBBY: Bye, Mr. Ullman.